 What is Contents Insurance?

 Contents Insurance is a type of Home Insurance that covers your possessions for loss or damage.
-With a Contents Insurance policy in place, you can make a claim up to a value of £150,000, with individual limits on single items.
+With a Contents Insurance policy in place, you can make a claim up to a value of £150,000, depending on the cover limit you choose, with individual limits on single items.

 Be aware that home Contents Insurance policies will typically include an excess, which is the amount that you agree to pay every time you make a claim.
 For example, if you have to claim to replace home contents worth £200 and you have a £100 excess on your policy, then your insurer will only pay you £100.

 What does Contents Insurance cover?

 Contents Insurance can cover loss or damage of most personal possessions in your home that aren’t part of the building itself.
 Belongings that are covered include: